-Amidst the vast beauty of the Hawaiian islands surrounded by the majesty of the Pacific Ocean sits the “Garden Island” of Kauai.
-This unbeatable location is renowned for its prominent cliffs, diverse wildlife, and breathtaking coastline.
-With experiences to fulfill a lifetime, your one week in Kauai is guaranteed to be packed with activities and cultural insight that will make you consider extending your trip.
+Amidst the vast beauty of the Hawaiian islands, surrounded by the majesty of the Pacific Ocean, sits the “Garden Island” of Kauai.
+This unbeatable location is renowned for its prominent cliffs, diverse wildlife and breathtaking coastlines.
+With experiences to fulfill a lifetime, your 7 day Kauai itinerary is guaranteed to be packed with activities and cultural insight that will make you consider extending your trip.

-It was truly a dream come true to finally be able to vacation in Hawaii for two weeks where we got to take in the beauty of Maui for one week after one week in Kauai.
+It was truly a dream come true to finally be able to vacation in Hawaii for two weeks, where we got to take in the beauty of Maui for one week after this initial one week in Kauai.

 This island paradise is only 25 miles wide.
-This guide includes experiences from the north shore to the south shore and everywhere in between.
-We guarantee to give you the most comprehensive itinerary possible with all the best Hawaii things to do for your one week in Kauai.
+This guide includes experiences from the North Shore to the South Shore and everywhere in between.
+We guarantee to give you the most comprehensive Kauai itinerary possible with all the best Hawaii things to do for 7 days in Kauai.

 Sealodge Oceanfront Condos in Princeville

-Located in Princeville, we absolutely loved our stay at the Sealodge Oceanfront Condos.
+We absolutely loved our stay at the Sealodge Oceanfront Condos in Princeville.
 The condos provide intimate and private ocean access with its divine oceanfront condos.
-Guests have exclusive access to Sealodge Beach just outside the condominiums.
+Moreover, guests have exclusive access to Sealodge Beach just outside the condominiums.
 You also get to enjoy fantastic ocean views from their perch on the ocean bluffs.

 Wailua River Cottage

-Another spectacular option that we truly enjoyed during our stay in Kauai was the water-front lodging Wailua River Cottage.
-Located in Wailua, it provides an utterly unique experience that is decorated to the height of Hawaiian style.
+Another spectacular option that we truly enjoyed during the 7 days in Kauai was Wailua River Cottage.
+Located in Wailua, it provides an utterly unique experience decorated to the height of Hawaiian style.

 You also have access to complimentary paddle boards and kayaks to help enhance your island experience and promote waterway exploration.

-Although we stayed at both during our one week in Kauai.
-You could easily stay at either for the duration of your stay on the island if you prefer to stay at the same location for your full one week in Kauai.
+Although we stayed at both during our 7 days in Kauai, you could easily stay at either if you prefer to stay at the same location for your full one week in Kauai.